DJcri/red-store/README.md

 RedStore Landing Page

 ### Summary
-E-Commerce landing page rebuilt with react.
+E-Commerce landing page rebuilt in react.
+Originally built using only HTML and CSS.

 ### Frameworks and Libraries
 - React.js